ideas-lab-nus/vizpro/docs/User Guide.md

  - Set the name of each input parameter separated by a newline, and the url.
  - The component will render the input/output circles at this point, along with a run button.
  - Run the function after connecting inputs/outputs
- - The async request will be processed and the result/error set to the output.
+ - The asynchronous request will be processed and the result/error set to the output.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/62249192/126632022-b5289343-9c61-49b2-a93e-fa3645661363.png" alt="drawing" height="400" width="600"/>